pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPD-clusters.md

 ### External DNS Names

-In a Prod Environment with external hostnames it may look more like:
+In a Prod Environment with external hostnames, it might look more like:

 #### us-west cluster